 There are different ways to add bacteria culture.
 You can use a portion of pre-made yogurt, a specific blend of dried bacteria, or a probiotic powder.
-I go into each in more detail below.

 There are no specific strains of bacteria required for making non-dairy yogurt.
 Any combination of sugar loving bacteria, from either a yogurt starter culture or a probiotic capsule or powder will repopulate if the conditions are right.
 The only 3 things they need are food (a little bit of sugar), warmth and time.
-But, always follow the directions and use the exact amount specified.

 Using a quantity of existing yogurt is a common way to inoculate milk for a new batch of yogurt.
-When purchasing commercial yogurts look at the ingredients list and make sure it contains live cultures and does not contain any flavours or additives.
+When purchasing commercial yogurt look at the ingredients list and make sure it contains live cultures and does not contain any flavours or additives.
 Plain Greek yogurt is the best choice.

 It is best to use a premium, multi-strain probiotic that requires refrigeration.
 Speak to your Naturopath or Pharmacist for a good quality, practitioner brand.
 Where dairy is a concern, look for brands labelled as ‘dairy-free’ or ‘vegan’.